 5. End with a Final Group Project

-After students have completed all of the digital lessons, Lori has them work on a final group project on professionalism.
+After students have completed the lessons, Lori has them work on a final group project on professionalism.

 The project requires students to write, role play, and film three interviews: good, bad, and ugly.

-The reason she has students film multiple scenarios is so they can show that they understand the difference between a good and bad interview.
+She has students film multiple scenarios so they can show that they understand the difference between a good and bad interview.

 Why should they do a third “ugly” one?
-Lori’s reason is engagement:
+Lori’s reason is boosted engagement:

 While you can certainly think up your own idea for a final project on professionalism, Lori’s idea is proven to work.